DALI OPTICON 8 MK2 Floorstanding Loudspeakers Review

 This range-topping floorstander has much to recommend, says Craig Joyce…

 DALI is a Danish speaker brand founded in 1983 by Peter Lyngdorf, he of Snell, NAD, Gryphon Audio, Steinway and Lyngdorf fame.
-Its premium speaker lines are well known in Scandinavia as high-performance offerings but, until now, haven't held the same cachet in other regions.
 The Opticon line sits square in the middle of the company's product portfolio, under the Epicon and Rubicon offerings and above the Spektor, Oberon and Menuet series.

 Each pair of loudspeakers is built and tested by a single technician using components from the same batch, helping to maintain acoustic matching and finish quality.
 All speaker components are unique to DALI, and with the advent of the Mk2 series, everything has been refreshed – from cabinets to finishes, drivers, crossovers, faceplates and an entirely new speaker voicing.